craftcms/docs/docs/5.x/system/plugins.md

     php craft plugin/install commerce
     ```

-    (A plugin’s **handle** is provided in the installation command, and appears as the last segment in its Plugin Store URL.)
+    (A plugin’s **handle** is provided in the installation command, and appears as the last segment in its Plugin Store URL.
+It may be different than the package name.)

 ## Uninstalling a Plugin